dportik/dadi_pipeline/Goodness_of_Fit/README.md

 ## Citation Information:

-The optimization strategy and the scripts associated with this pipeline were originally published as part of the following work:
+The optimization strategy and the scripts associated with `dadi_pipeline` were originally published as part of the following work:

 + *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*